Insulin allows cells to absorb and use glucose. In people with insulin resistance, the cells are unable to use insulin effectively.

-When the cells cannot absorb glucose, levels of this sugar build up in the blood.
-If glucose, or blood sugar, levels are higher than usual but not high enough to indicate diabetes, doctors refer to this as prediabetes.
+When the cells cannot absorb glucose, or blood sugar, its levels build up in the blood.
+If glucose levels are higher than usual but not high enough to indicate diabetes, doctors call this prediabetes.

 If the pancreas can make enough insulin to overcome the low rate of absorption, diabetes is less likely to develop, and blood glucose will stay within a healthy range.

 In a person with prediabetes, the pancreas works increasingly hard to release enough insulin to overcome the body’s resistance and keep blood sugar levels down.

 Over time, the pancreas loses its ability to release insulin, and this can lead to the development of type 2 diabetes.